ndf-zz/asfv1/README.md

 The assembler keeps track of allocated memory, placing each new segment immediately after those previously defined.
-Each segment with a delay of LENGTH, will consume LENGTH+1 samples of memory and an attempt to use more than the available space will cause a parse error:
+Each segment with a delay of LENGTH, will consume LENGTH+1 samples of memory.
+An attempt to use more than the available space will trigger a parse error:

 	MEM	long	0x7f00		; long:0 long#:0x7f00
 	MEM	short	0x00ff		; short:0x7f01 short#:0x8000 (error)

 	parse error: Delay exhausted: requested 255 exceeds 254 available on line ...

-The caret charater '^' is also used as an operator in expressions for bitwise XOR, so expressions which reference a delay may need to be explicitly parenthesised if used with '^':
+The caret character '^' is also used as an operator in expressions for bitwise XOR, so expressions which reference a delay may need to be explicitly parenthesised if used with '^':